markus1090/Project-javascript-advanced/README.md

     }
 ```

-* Methods that generates table and shows dates:
+* Methods that generate table and show dates:

 ```javascript
 generateHeaderTable() {